 Please send a CV and the names and addresses of two referees to Dr. David G. MacManus.
 You can also contact Dr. MacManus by email for an informal discussion if required.
 Please include the keyword INST18A in the subject field.

 If you are eligible to apply for this research studentship, please complete the online application form.
+If a suitable candidate is found before 30th September then applications will be closed.

 For further information contact us today: